PyO3/pyo3/guide/src/function.md

 PyO3 supports two ways to define a free function in Python.
 Both require registering the function to a [module](./module.md).

-One way is defining the function in the module definition.
+One way is defining the function in the module definition, annotated with `#[pyfn]`.

 ```rust
 use pyo3::prelude::*;